revanth802/CMPE202_homefinder_web_app/Project_Journal.md

 | Sandeep    | Interactive UI for Email in Applictaions      |  Testing the UI   | None
 | Prasanna   | Interactive UI for Search in Dashboard        |  Testing the UI and functionality  | None

-XP Value applied: "Feedback":
+XP Value applied: "Communication":
-Discussed on the weekend over the call about the requirements to be supported, to check the progress.
-Regarding the initial search bar, feedback was collected which portrayed different opinions on approaching this problem.
+Discussed over the weekend on a sprint to check if all the group members were on the same page in the project workflow.
+Finishing the developemnt and minor things, so that we have enough time to test the entire application.

 ### Week-8